Chloë Grace Moretz: It's Awkward To Date Celebrities

 Chloë Grace Moretz has never been afraid to speak her mind.
 She’s anti-squad, anti-nude Kim K, and extremely pro-Brooklyn Beckham.

-She spoke out on these issues and more as the June cover star of InStyle.
+She spoke out on these issues and more as the June cover star of InStyle UK.
 For example, did you know that it’s awkward to date people that are also in the entertainment industry?

-"You already know what I look like in a bathing suit,” Moretz tells InStyle.
+"You already know what I look like in a bathing suit,” Moretz tells InStyle UK.
 “You know what I look like in a sex scene.
 You know what I look like when I say 'I love you' to someone.
 You've already seen it all.”

 Moretz says that dating Brooklyn Beckham presents especially unique problems.